EVerest/everest-core/docs/source/explanation/linux-yocto/ota-updates.rst

 | partial download.                 |                                   |
 +-----------------------------------+-----------------------------------+

+An update process should consider the bootloader, loading the Linux kernel, and the root file system.
+A root file system can be a standard Linux partition (ext4).
+Other solutions are available including: squashfs, file system snapshots, and bundle based solutions (NixOS, Snap).
+The root file system is usually read-only and an overlay file system is used to support charger specific updates.

+An OTA solution needs to consider how configuration information is maintained across root file system updates.

-We chose RAUC as the most suitable update system for EVerest, mainly due to its robust, brick-free mechanisms and its inherent security features.
+EVerest has chosen RAUC as the most suitable update system, mainly due to its robust, brick-free mechanisms and its inherent security features.

-The larger download size is mitigated by using the HTTP streaming feature, which only downloads the blocks that have changed instead of the full image via HTTP range requests.
+RAUC can support adaptive updates that use HTTP streaming to only download blocks that have changed between releases.
+This can reduce the overheads of using full images.

 Security is provided on a block-based level, so there is no need to first download the complete image and validate signature etc. It is done